-In an even more extreme circumstance, you may be forced to evacuate the country you’re vacationing at due to civil unrest or extreme weather conditions.
+In an even more extreme circumstance, you may be forced to evacuate the country where you’re vacationing due to civil unrest or extreme weather conditions.
 Travelers insurance covers all these situations and ensures that no extra money will come out of your pocket in the event of sickness, emergency evacuation, death in the family, etc.

 Consumer Travel Insurance Choices